 Q: How do I get an instrument?

-A: You may rent/purchase an instrument from a music company or rent an instrument from the school.
-In most cases, we can provide instruments for students who are in need.
-It is the policy of the O. Henry Middle School Band that no students should be denied the opportunity to participate in any activity due to financial hardship.
+A: You can rent or purchase an instrument from a music company, or you may rent one from the school.
+In most cases, we can provide instruments for students who need them.
+O. Henry Middle School Band has a policy that ensures no student is denied the opportunity to participate in any activity due to financial difficulties.

 Q: Can my child participate in sports, dance, and cheerleading while taking Band?